 The first four feasts were fulfilled by Jesus, both symbolically and literally, at His first coming.
 Of the last three yet to be fulfilled, two point towards the end of the ages and the Day of Judgment, while the third.. the Feast of Tabernacles will be fulfilled by Jesus at His second coming.
 Since the first four feasts were fulfilled on the very days God commanded His people to celebrate them, it is reasonable to conclude that the remaining three feasts will also be fulfilled on the actual feast days as well.

-Like Yom Kippur after it, Rosh HaShanah was not linked to the remembrance of any historical event.
-While traditional Judaism believes that, on Rosh Hashanah, the destiny of all mankind is recorded by God in the Book of Life, the Bible has not expressly specified what this feast represents, simply stating that it was a High Sabbath on which they were to blow the shofar and do no work.
+Unlike other Holy Days, the Feast of Trumpets (Rosh HaShanah), and the Day of Atonement (Yom Kippur), were not linked to remembrance of historical events, but were strictly a time for people to make a thorough assessment of their lives.
+These ten days were called The Days of Awe or Penitence because life and death hung in the balance.
+While traditional Judaism believes that, on Rosh Hashanah, the destiny of all mankind is recorded by God in the Book of Life, the Bible has not expressly specified what this feast represents - simply stating that it was a High Sabbath on which they were to blow the shofar and do no work.
 Even the "Blowing of Trumpets" could literally mean shouting, an acclamation of joy or a battle cry.

-Some believe that this feast day looked forward to the fall of Jericho, when the walls fell at the blowing of the trumpets on the seventh day, therefore both events serve as a type of the Rapture since Paul said we will be raised at the "last trumpet".
-However all the feasts until now have symbolized a sequence of events in chronological order..
-Jesus’ Crucifixion (Passover), The removal of sin (Unleavened Bread), The Resurrection (First-fruits), Pentecost (the Festival of Weeks).
-Therefore it is unlikely that Rosh HaShanah will be fulfilled by the Rapture, which is not the next event scheduled to take place on the End Time calendar.
-Note the following….
+Some believe that this feast day looked forward to the fall of Jericho, when the walls fell at the blowing of the trumpets on the seventh day, and both events serve as a type of the Rapture since Paul said we will be raised at the "last trumpet".

-The first day of every month was begun with the blowing of trumpets, but there was deeper significance attached to the blowing of trumpets on the first day of the seventh month.
-Rosh Hashanah heralded the beginning of the period known as the High Holy Days with The Day of Atonement (Yom Kippur) occurring ten days later, on the tenth of the month.
+The first day of every month was begun with the blowing of trumpets, but there was deeper significance attached to the blowing of trumpets on Rosh Hashanah - the first day of the seventh month.
+Rosh Hashanah heralded the beginning of the period known as the High Holy Days with Yom Kippur (The Day of Atonement ) occurring ten days later, on the tenth of the month.
 The ten days from Rosh Hashanah to the Day of Atonement (both inclusive) are known as "the days of awe", a time of national repentance for Israel.
 It was a time of penitence, prayer, and fasting, in preparation for the Feast of Tabernacles.
 This period was a far cry from the times of communal celebrations of events (such as Passover and Purim).

-I strongly suspect that these Days of Awe are symbolic of the final days of the age during which repentance is yet possible… when mankind (and the church) will be given their last opportunity to repent before the tenth day, which will be Yom Kippur or the Day of Atonement.
-While the significance of the number of days is not known, there is a pertinent story in 1 Samuel that typifies the final ten days.
+I strongly suspect that these Days of Awe are symbolic of the final days of the age during which repentance is yet possible - when mankind (and the church) will be given their last opportunity to repent before Yom Kippur.
+While we do not know what the the significance of the number of days is, a pertinent story in 1 Samuel is well worth reading.

 When David and his men were on the run from King Saul, they asked from help from a "very great", and obviously rich man called Naval, who is described as "churlish and evil" and a "worthless fellow".
 In the past Naval had received protection from David's men, but refuses to help David, who then leads four hundred men to war on Naval.
 A potential disaster is averted by Abigail, Naval's wife who was not only beautiful, but "of good understanding".
 She, unknown to her husband, packed large amounts of food on asses and took it to David's camp where she asked David to spare her household, which he did.
 However when Abigail returns home she finds Naval very drunk and holding a feast in his house.
 So she says nothing until the next day when she tells him that she has made amends.
 Instead of admitting his error and repenting, Naval hardens his heart...
 Scripture telling us that "his heart died within him, and he became as a stone".
 Ten days later God strikes him and he dies.